By Bruce Burke and Ryan Burke

 We often see excessive rotation in the lower back.
 In fact, one of the most common causes of lower back injury is repeated flexion and rotation.
 There are many reasons why the lumbar spine moves more than it should including poor thoracic (mid-back) mobility, poor hip/ankle mobility, and most commonly poor core stability.

 The bottom line is that we must be mindful of how we rotate.
 Even the most mundane tasks involve rotation and must be done properly.
-Adhere to the following guidelines to ensure you are rotating safely:
+Consider the following guidelines to ensure safe rotation:

-• Maintain “I” alignment by consciously engaging your core.
-In every movement, make sure your hips and shoulders move together.
-This will decrease lumbar rotation and encourage movement in your ankles, knees, and hips.
-This is especially important when raising and lowering your torso (for example when you lift something from the ground).
+- Maintain “I” alignment by consciously engaging your core.
+In every movement, hips and shoulders should move together.
+This will decrease lumbar rotation and encourage movement in the ankles, knees, and hips.
+This is especially important when raising and lowering your torso (for example when lifting something from the ground).

-• Keep movement/rotation to about 45 degrees away from your midline.
-If you desire to rotate more, use a pivot technique to free up your hips and ensure the lumbar spine stays neutral.
+- Keep movement/rotation to about 45 degrees away from your midline.
+If you desire to rotate more, using a pivot technique will free up your hips and ensure that the lumbar spine stays neutral.

-• While exercising, remember your endpoints.
-Do not allow yourself to rotate or drift through them, which can result in injury.
+- While exercising, remember your endpoints.
+Rotating or drifting through them can result in injury.

 For this week and moving forward, maintain your active lifestyle for the long haul by focusing on proper trunk rotation.
-Be sure to talk with your trainer about strategies to improve your ability to rotate.
-You will be glad you did!
+Be sure to talk with our training team about strategies to improve your ability to rotate!